Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 You will need to add two tags, *script* inside the *head* tag for proper performance and *noscript* inside the *body* tag, so that device data collection can be performed even if browser Javascript is disabled.

-<aside class="warning">If the 2 code segments are not placed on the checkout page, the fraud analysis results may not be accurate.</aside>
+<aside class="warning">ATTENTION!
+If the 2 code segments are not placed on the checkout page, the fraud analysis results may not be accurate.</aside>

 **Domain**